Miniii-git/TodoAppMini/README.md

 ## Overview

 Android Todo App is a task management application developed using Apache Cordova.
 It allows users to create, manage, and organize daily tasks through a simple and intuitive interface.
-The application demonstrates cross-platform mobile development using web technologies.

 ---